yktoo/yktoo.com/content/blog/posts/0321/index.en.md

 ## Wolverine {#wolverine}

-The Swedish band [Wolverine](http://www.wolverine-overdose.com/) has been on my playlist for more than a decade now, and I consider them living classics, just like {{< a "0101#anathema" "Anathema" "ru" >}} (whom they bear some resemblance to).
+The Swedish band [Wolverine](http://www.wolverine-overdose.com/) has been on my playlist for more than a decade now, and I consider them living classics, just like [Anathema](ru;0101#anathema) (whom they bear some resemblance to).

 What's curious is that one gets some graphic image in his head as he listens to a band's music.
 And in my case, the real {{< fl "Wolverine" >}} had nothing in common with that image I had before.